 Take the opportunity to contribute with a long term aim giving back to the people and communities you meet, as a participant you will get to live in a new destination and also get out to see as much of the country as possible.
 There are various discover trips available which comprise a combination of voluntary work within the local communities, visiting rural districts of the country to compare the lifestyles and a chance to meet people and see wildlife.

 What makes Namibia such a great country to choose to volunteer in is the fact most local people speak English - this makes the whole experience easier.
-Namibia is a very safe country to explore and you will find most local people will greet you with big smiles.
-You will get a real feel for this outstanding country, its people and its culture.
 We have specially designed programs with the concept of volunteering, the chance to travel and also to experience many of this destinations great wonders.

 Conservation Projects in Namibia